jhancock1975/ng-video-lecture/README.md

 vllm serve openai/gpt-oss-120b --gpu-memory-utilization 0.95
 ```

-ran out of disk on this one, though
 # nanogpt-lecture

 Code created in the [Neural Networks: Zero To Hero](https://karpathy.ai/zero-to-hero.html) video lecture series, specifically on the first lecture on nanoGPT.
 Publishing here as a Github repo so people can easily hack it, walk through the `git log` history of it, etc.